 This document serves as a short overview of the Policy and Investment Recommendations for Trustworthy AI.
-I introduce their background and purpose, and then dive into the main summary of the 33 recommendations.

 This is a partial overview of the Coordinated Plan on AI that I have cut down, re-structured and edited to highlight the aspects that I am most excited about.